 Medical Expenses

 Victims in personal injury cases often incur a wide array of medical expenses.
 Medical expenses can range from physical therapy to prescription medication to ambulance rides.
-These damages are typically established through medical bills and are a type of “economic damages.”
+These damages are typically proven through medical bills and are a type of “economic damages.”

 Lost Wages

 Personal injury plaintiffs may be unable to return to work at full capacity because of their injury.
 If plaintiffs are unable to work or face restrictions, they will be compensated for the wages lost while they were away.
-Furthermore, victims may also be compensated for their inability to work in the future.
+Furthermore, victims may also be paid for their inability to work in the future.
 Lost wages are also a form of economic damages.

 Pain and Suffering